ivogeorg/jitt/design-spike-4.md

 ## General notes
 [[toc](#table-of-contents)]

-1. In the bank, questions are by default listed compactly, and they can be expanded one-by-one in place by a click.
+1. In the question list, questions are by default listed compactly, and they can be expanded one-by-one in place by a click.
 2. In the expanded question, some information will be one-click down for an extra expansion (e.g. historical usage).
 3. _Questions for a course from the bank by entering from course creation workflow with **breadcrumbs**, providing automatic course-usage metadata association._ (TODO: ???)